WIKD-LP: History

 By the Fall 2004 semester Division Chairpersons Jesse Lesperance and David Yarwood had successfully completed the LPFM construction permit application.
 In February 2005 WERU completed its first broadcast on 99.1 FM.
-WIKD then applied and was approved for their current call letters as WIKD.
+WIKD then applied and was approved for their current call letters as WIKD-LP.

 On Christmas Day 2006, an F2 tornado struck the Embry-Riddle Daytona Beach Campus, which caused millions of dollars in damages, subsequently damaging the radio station studio.
-Though the valiant work of many, WIKD was quickly back up and running, and within 2 months was back to a high broadcasting standard.
+Through the valiant work of many, WIKD was quickly back up and running, and within 2 months was back to a high broadcasting standard.

-During the Winter break of 2011/2012 a team of WIKD members got to work to give the radio station a much needed makeover, both aesthetically, and technically.
+During the Winter break of 2011-2012 a team of WIKD members got to work to give the radio station a much needed makeover, both aesthetically, and technically.
 The implementation of a brand new Nautel VS300 transmitter with dynamic RDS capability was followed by a brand new climate controlled 10x12' transmission shed.
 The studio itself was made state of the art with complete Cat6 wiring and StudioHub+ implementation.
 Furthermore, new doors, ceiling tiles, paint job, desk carpet were installed.
 6 fiber optic lines were run to form the internal network (WIKDNET) so that FTP and streaming services could be improved.
 Major strides in programming rotation were made to suit the new studio changes which include a CHR style rotation schedule.
-DJ's continue to bring free-format variety to the station through their shows.
+DJs continue to bring free-format variety to the station through their shows.

 In April 2012 the WIKD crew applied for a frequency change from 99.1 MHz to 102.5 MHz.
 In doing so WIKD-LP effectively became a 24/7 FM station rather than the previous half-day timeshare station.
-In switching to 102.5 MHz WIKD also waived the large amounts of interference that were being received on 99.1 from a larger power FM station in Jacksonville, FL.
+In switching to 102.5 MHz WIKD also waived the large amounts of interference that were being received on 99.1 from a larger power FM station in Jacksonville, Florida.
 This new station was branded as The WIKD 102.5 FM and Eagles FM was dropped completely as a name.

 In August 2013, WIKD become the 23rd college radio station be to be broadcast and streamed on Clear Channel's iHeart Radio service.

 WIKD continuously strives to provide radio entertainment in Daytona Beach, broadcasting through a fully digital capable studio, providing the only free-format radio option in Daytona Beach.

 WIKD also provides a DJ service to members of the ERAU community, and the Daytona Beach Area called WIKD Entertainment.
 WIKD Entertainment offers professional entertainment services at reasonable prices, available for parties, weddings, various on-campus events, and other private events.
 All on-campus events for student clubs and organizations are provided free of charge.

+Since moving into ERAU's new Student Union building in 2018, WIKD has adopted new divisions in podcasting and productions.
+The station provides their recording studio for free to any students wanting to make a podcast or music.